 You can add a few drops of balsamic vinegar and a tiny pinch of cracked black pepper to the oil, give it a stir then add it to the salad when it's plated.
 It's up to you if you want to do that, I quite like it.
 I also added some lamb's lettuce to bulk it up a bit.
 This Caprese Salad is great on its own for lunch or a light supper, it's also really good served with some grilled chicken or fish.
 And I can definitely recommend it with some fresh crusty bread and a glass of chilled white wine.

 Fancy more tomato recipes?
-Check out this Spinach Frittata with Tomatoes and Goat’s Cheese , or this Spaghetti with Burst Cherry Tomatoes with Homemade Pesto
+Check out this Spinach Frittata with Tomatoes and Goat's Cheese.

 Caprese Salad with Avocado and Courgette